 Iran's Axis of Resistance

-The U.S.-led regional security order that has aimed to intensify Western penetration of the Middle East has faced fierce resistance since the Iranian revolution.
-The Western powers have carved out different zones of influence.
-This segmentation has divided and weakened the Islamic world (Mohseni, p-33).
-The Iranian revolution in 1979 altered alliances and gave birth to new geostrategic and regional security.
-Iran's anti-U.S. stance and its policies of deterrence against its enemies have challenged the U.S.-led security order.
-It has helped in strengthening contemporary transnational Shi’a politics.
-Iran employs conventional and asymmetric deterrence that incorporates support for other states and non-state actors.
-Iran's deterrence and counter-containment strategies have reinforced and strengthened the Axis of Resistance against the U.S. and its allies in the Middle East.
-Since the Iranian revolution, the Shia in the larger Middle East have been in one way or another affected by...
+The U.S.-led regional security order, aimed to deepen Western influence in the Middle East, has encountered significant resistance since the Iranian revolution.
+Various Western powers have established distinct zones of influence, leading to a division that has weakened the Islamic world (Mohseni, p.
+33).
+The Iranian revolution in 1979 transformed alliances and created new geostrategic dynamics and regional security challenges.
+Iran's opposition to the U.S. and its deterrence policies against perceived enemies have directly challenged the established security order.
+This resistance has also contributed to the strengthening of transnational Shi’a politics.
+Iran employs both conventional and asymmetric deterrence strategies, which include support for other states and non-state actors.
+These strategies have reinforced the Axis of Resistance against the U.S. and its allies in the Middle East.
+Since the Iranian Revolution, Shia communities throughout the broader Middle East have been aff...